Are you itching to start a nonprofit organization?

-- How will you cover “fixed” costs such as phone, intent, donor software, accounting services, utilities?
+- How will you cover “fixed” costs such as phone, internet, donor software, accounting services, utilities?

-In order to fundraise, most states require that tax-exempt organizations file for a charitable solicitation license [for more information on that, click here!].
+In order to fundraise, most states require that tax-exempt organizations file for a charitable solicitation license.
 Most nonprofit organizations are not prepared to submit competitive grant proposals immediately after opening their doors, and even if proposals are submitted, it can take months to get those dollars in hand.

 The intent of this blog is NOT to discourage you from launching a nonprofit, but rather to encourage you to complete your due diligence prior to filing for tax-exempt status with the IRS.

 If you are currently managing a program that you would like to see grow, consider partnering with a local nonprofit or church.
 If you share a common vision, it might make more sense to collaborate and build a program within an existing nonprofit than to create a new organization.